MARQUEZ93/wheelchair/README.md

 # A Wheelchair Watchface for Garmin Devices

+## Watchface Availability

+The Wheelchair Watchface for Garmin Devices is now available for download.
+Get it here: [Garmin Connect IQ Store](https://apps.garmin.com/en-US/apps/d8257408-647d-410f-adcb-bfcde86541a0).
+Your feedback and reviews are highly appreciated and will help in improving the watchface further.

+## Development

+This project was developed using Visual Studio Code with the [Monkey C VS Code extension](https://developer.garmin.com/connect-iq/reference-guides/visual-studio-code-extension/).
+Extensive testing and simulations were carried out using the CIQ Simulator.
+This setup provided an efficient and reliable development environment, enabling me to tackle various challenges and ensure compatibility with the compatible Garmin devices.

 ## Compatible Devices (Since API Level 4.2.3)

 Per Garmin documentation, only three devices support Wheelchair push count: